 There are certainly a ton of gifts-in-a-jar recipes out there, but unfortunately, many rely on unhealthy ingredients.
 So I thought it would be fun to share just a few of my favorites with the hope that this may help you to create some healthy homemade gifts of your own!
 And certainly, if you have some whole food based gift-jar recipes, please share a link to them in the comments below.

-4. Cranberry Christmas Bread Mix in a Jar – This traditional quick bread recipe makes a delightful gift-in-a-jar and is so easy to make your friends and family will love it!
+6. Slow Cooker Apple Butter in a Jar – This traditional fall-inspired spread is so easy to make!
+And it’s so delicious – your friends and family will love it!

 When thinking about which of your favorite recipes will work well as a gift-in-the-jar, it’s important to consider the following: